Giancarlo Stanton Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.
+- The Cubs have the 11th-ranked team ERA among all MLB pitching staffs (4.00).

-- The Cubs have a 3.97 team ERA that ranks 11th among all league pitching staffs.
+- Cubs pitchers combine to give up the first-fewest home runs in baseball (86 total, one per game).

-- Cubs pitchers combine to give up 83 home runs (one per game), the first-fewest in the league.
+- The right-hander's last time out came on Tuesday against the Milwaukee Brewers, when he threw six innings, surrendering one earned run while giving up four hits.

-- His last time out came on Monday against the Milwaukee Brewers, when the lefty threw 3 2/3 innings, surrendering three earned runs while allowing four hits.
+- The 33-year-old has amassed an ERA of 2.83, with 5.1 strikeouts per nine innings, in eight games this season.
+Opponents have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.